Status: Marine Conservation Zone (MCZ)

 3. Site condition monitoring

 Site condition monitoring surveys are yet to take place within this MPA.
 Further information will be made available in the Monitoring section in due course.
 A summary of our existing knowledge base for this site is provided in the Evidence section.

-4. Progression towards conservation objectives
+4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data is available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a ‘recover’ conservation objective based on a vulnerability assessment that examined exposure to activities associated with pressures to which the protected features of the site are considered sensitive.
 This suggests the site is unlikely to be moving towards its conservation objectives but site condition monitoring data would improve our confidence in this assessment.
-Further information will be provided in the Assessment section as it becomes available.

 Last updated: July 2020